 Discerning a Kaeki from a human is difficult at best.
 All obvious Kaeki features can be hidden; Ayrskin beneath clothing and eyes behind spectacles, masks, or even a low hanging cloak.
 As a result Kaeki are able blend in to most cultures, even those where they might be hated.
 It is obviously not impossible to expose them, but Kaeki Diascience makes such endeavours more difficult than would be expected.

 For reasons known only to their creator the Kaeki possess less physical fortitude than humans.
 They both succumb to illness more readily and take a longer time to heal from disease and injury.
 To some degree this physical fragility is innately compensated for by their strong wills, but only to a degree.

 Lurkers in the Dark

 The greatest danger to the Kaeki is the result of their greatest strength.
 Kaeki perceive more, and deeper, and further.
 This exposes them to dangers other mortals are blissfully unaware of.
-Beyond the relatively mundane chaos of human choice in the world, perceived by the Kaeki as eddies and whirlwinds, hurricanes of probability, they can also see the thin spots in the world; unseen breaches and fissures in the skein that teem with hidden danger; and worst of all, vast and unnammed things that lurk in the shadows of our world.
-These ‘spirits’ are entirely oblivious to humanity but a Kaeki who looks too hard, or catches the wrong eye can attract their attention…
+Beyond the relatively mundane chaos of human choice in the world, perceived by the Kaeki as eddies and whirlwinds, hurricanes of probability, they can also perceive thin spots, edges, and gaps; unseen breaches and fissures in the skein of reality that teem with hidden danger; and worst of all, vast and unnammed things that lurk in these hidden places.
+These ‘spirits’ typically seem entirely oblivious to humanity but a Kaeki who looks too hard, or catches the wrong eye can attract their attention…

 Kaeki factions are defined by their perception of their own Diascience and any perceived obligation it imposes.